heron-data/docs/docs/use-cases/smb-analytics.md

 sidebar_position: 3
 ---

-# SMB Analytics
+# Customer Spend Reporting

 ## Overview

-Many of our customers use Heron's capabilities to display back insights and analytics to the businesses that are their users.
+Many of our customers use Heron's capabilities to display back insights and analytics to their customers.
 The key outcomes we help our customers achieve are:

 1. Allow users to see spend by merchant or by category